flipz357/flipz357.github.io/_posts/2024-10-17-evaluation-pitfalls-metric-overview-tips.md

 ### Quirky metric properties:

-5) *Wrong prediction, better score:* For MCC and Kappa, there can be a situation where a wrong prediction would increase the score.
+5) *Wrong prediction, better score:* For Matthews Correlation Coefficient (MCC) and Kappa, there can be a situation where a wrong prediction would increase the score.

 ### Ambiguous Metric Goals: